News

 Read More Articles

-Jakarta - The Indonesian Bonded Logistics Center Association (PPLBI) and the Indonesian Tire Importers and Entrepreneurs...
+Jakarta, 14 August 2025 — The Indonesian Bonded Logistics Center Association (PPLBI) together with the Bonded Zone...

 Read More